elmahio/documentation/docs/logging-to-elmah-io-from-umbraco.md

 During the installation, you will be asked for your API key ([Where is my API key?](https://docs.elmah.io/where-is-my-api-key/)) and log ID ([Where is my log ID?](https://docs.elmah.io/where-is-my-log-id/)).

 Hit F5 and watch messages start flowing into elmah.io.

-> Elmah.Io.Umbraco 3.x depends on UmbracoCms.Core >= 7.6.3.
-If you are on a previous version of Umbraco, you can use Elmah.Io.Umbraco 1.0.25, which depends on UmbracoCms.Core 7.2.5.

 ## Umbraco Cloud